 – Preferred activities

-Unlike most other states, there is not a rule in North Dakota about how large a living unit or bedroom must be.
+Unlike most other states, there is no rule in North Dakota about how large a living unit or bedroom must be.
 The standard minimum size for a single person is about 100 square feet, so you should look for something at least that size (excluding bathrooms and closets).
-Basic care facilities are required to have a toilet for every four residents, and a bath or shower per every 15 residents.
+Basic care facilities are required to have a toilet for every four residents, and a bath or shower for every 15 residents.
 Residents also have the freedom to decorate their rooms as they see fit, within the parameters of residence policies.

 An administrator must be in charge of general administration in a North Dakota memory care residence.
 Administrators must complete at least 12 hours of continuing education annually.
-There are no staff-to-resident ratios in North Dakota, but someone must be on-duty and awake 24 hours per day, 365 day per year.
-All employees must have in-service training every year on these topics:
+There are no staff-to-resident ratios in North Dakota, but someone must always be on-duty and awake.
+All employees must have annual continuing education that covers:

 – Fire and accident prevention and safety